-If you want to spend more than 1 day in Zipaquirá, one of the quietest and most colonial towns near Bogotá, you can stay at Hotel Camino de la Sal, Hotel Boutique El Libertador, Vieja Aduana Hostel or El Cacique Real.
+So you want to spend more than 1 day in one of the quietest and most colonial towns near Bogotá, you can stay at the Hotel Camino de la Sal, Hotel Boutique El Libertador, Vieja Aduana Hostel or El Cacique Real.

-Cucunubá, one of the best places to visit near Bogotá and find a village of traditional, cobbled streets and architecture, is located in the province of the Ubaté Valley.
+Two and a half hours away by road, in the province of the Ubaté Valley is Cucunubá, one of the best places to visit near Bogotá and find a town of traditional, cobbled streets and architecture.

 The first thing you can do in Cucunubá is to tour the town, delight in the tranquility that is breathed in this place where the colonial architecture seems almost intact, and where its cobbled streets transport you to an earlier time.

-In the main square of Cucunubá is most of the town’s commerce and the Church of the Divine Savior, an open-door museum where you can find some works dating from the 17th and 18th centuries.
+In the main town square, you will find most of the town’s shops and the Church of the Divine Savior, an open-door museum where you can find some works dating from the 17th and 18th centuries.

-Another of the unmissable plans in Cucunubá is to climb the Cerro de la Capilla de Lourdes or the small Monserrate.
-To climb it you must walk along a path that is a couple of blocks from the main park, from above you can see the Ubaté Valley and the entire town.
+Another of the must-see plans in Cucunubá, is to go up to the Cerro de la Capilla de Lourdes or the little Monserrate.
+To climb it you must walk along a path that is a couple of blocks from the main park and from above you can see the Ubaté Valley.

-Finally, keep in mind that in November the International Andean Music Festival is celebrated in Cucunubá, an event in which, in addition to singing songs, notes and sounds typical of the region, artistic and gastronomic exhibitions are made.
+Finally, keep in mind that every November the International Andean Music Festival is held in Cucunubá, an event in which in addition to singing songs, notes and sounds typical of the region, artistic and gastronomic samples are held.

-You can get to Cucunubá from Ubaté, so you must first go from Bogotá to Ubaté on a bus that you can take at the Salitre Transport Terminal or the Transmilenio North Portal.
-The trip takes 2 hours and a half and you can buy the trip from $6,000 COP.
+You can get to Cucunubá from Ubaté, so you must first go from Bogotá to Ubaté on a bus that you can take at the Salitre Transport Terminal or the North Portal of Transmilenio.
+The trip lasts 2 and a half hours and the journey can be purchased from $6,000 COP.